-Introduction to Azure HDInsight, the Hadoop and Spark technology stack
+Introduction to Azure HDInsight and the Hadoop and Spark technology stack

-This article provides an introduction to Azure HDInsight, a fully managed, full spectrum open source analytics service for enterprises.
+This article provides an introduction to Azure HDInsight.
+Azure HDInsight is a fully managed, full-spectrum, open-source analytics service for enterprises.
 You can use open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more.

 What is HDInsight and the Hadoop technology stack?

 Azure HDInsight is a cloud distribution of the Hadoop components from the Hortonworks Data Platform (HDP).
 Azure HDInsight makes it easy, fast, and cost-effective to process massive amounts of data.
-You can use the most popular open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more to enable a broad range of scenarios such as extract, transform, and load (ETL); data warehousing; machine learning; and IoT.
+You can use the most popular open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more.
+With these frameworks, you can enable a broad range of scenarios such as extract, transform, and load (ETL), data warehousing, machine learning, and IoT.

 What is big data?

-Big data is being collected in escalating volumes, at higher velocities, and in a greater variety of formats.
-It can be historical (meaning stored) or real time (meaning streamed from the source).
+Big data is collected in escalating volumes, at higher velocities, and in a greater variety of formats than ever before.
+It can be historical (meaning stored) or real-time (meaning streamed from the source).
 See Scenarios for using HDInsight to learn about the most common use cases for big data.

 Why should I use HDInsight?